 Make a generous pledge

-Men and older boys: serve as Altar Servers and train to become licensed Lay Readers
+Men and older boys to serve as altar servers and train to become licensed Lay Readers

 Sunday School teachers and helpers